OpenWIS/openwis-documentation/_rules2/2016-03-09-OpenWIS-Financial-Management.md

 - Indirectly, where the individual is employed by a member organisation
 - Directly by contracting with individual itself

-In the case of an indirect arrangement, an agreement should be reached as to how these costs will be reimbursed, taking into account (but not limited to) frequency and total costs to be incurred and subsequently reimbursed by OpenWIS Association AISBL.
+In the case of an indirect arrangement, an agreement should be reached as to how these costs will be reimbursed, taking into account (but not limited to) frequency and total costs to be incurred and subsequently reimbursed by OpenWIS Association aisbl.
 The member organisation employing the individual is responsible for ensuring that all local tax and filing requirements are met.
-If the OpenWIS Association AISBL directly employs an individual, it is suggested that a local payroll bureau is engaged to ensure all local tax and filing requirements of the resident country of the individual are met.
+If the OpenWIS Association aisbl directly employs an individual, it is suggested that a local payroll bureau is engaged to ensure all local tax and filing requirements of the resident country of the individual are met.
 Consideration should any for any local pension, insurance or similar requirements when entering into a contract should also be noted.

+### In-kind contributions
+As part of the operation of the Association, the partners contribute effort to the furthering and support of the aims of the association.
+This can be in the form of external spend with other suppliers or use of internal resources of the partners (e.g. staff time) to achieve this.

+This is an in-kind transaction of the association and as such to the extent that this is measurable, the association should record this in their accounts.
+For Income & Expenditure Statement purposes, this is represented as a received income and a matching expense in the year.

+In order to fulfil this obligation, the partners are required to submit an annual return to the Treasurer confirming the amount of in-kind costs they have incurred.
+Partners should consider what information they need to retain in year to be able to do this and raise any queries with the Treasurer.
+Returns should be made on the provided [benefits-in-kind template]({{ site.baseurl | prepend: site.url }}/assets/2017-03-23-Benefit-In-Kind-Template.docx).

+In-kind contributions from individual Contributors, who are not part of a member or partner organisation, are considered unmeasurable.
+Therefore, they are not declared

 ### Taxation